aldelaro5/Bug-Fables-Internal-Docs/docs/General systems/Music playback.md

 # Music playback
 This game offers many ways to configure how and what background music to play.
 A background music is meant to be an AudioClip with loop points defined.

-All music playback goes through a single audio source which is stored in MainManager.`music`.
+All music playback goes through a single audio source which is stored in MainManager.`music[0]`.
 This means only one music can play at a given time and it has to go through this AudioSource because the game manages the music system using it.
 It differ from a sound which is meant to be played once and there might be multiple of them.

+They are different than sounds because sounds have 15 pooled AudioSources available to them and they are meant to play short AudioClips in burst as needed.
+Check the sounds documentation to learn more.

 This page talks about the music system in general, but a part of this system is managed by [MapControl's map music system](../MapControl/Map%20music.md).
 Check the documentation there to learn more about MapControl's influence on the music system.